The Vegetable Garden In September

 Pot up chives, parsley, and other herbs, and bring them into the house to extend the growing season.

-If you’ve been lax in your garden documentation this year, tour your own vegetable garden and make notes on this year’s varieties, successes, challenges and chores, so that you can learn for next year.
-Make a sketch showing the location of this year’s plants to be used next spring for rotating your crops, an important pest and disease management practice.
+Take a tour of your own vegetable garden and make notes on this year’s varieties, successes, challenges and chores, so that you can learn for next year.
+Make a sketch showing the location of this year’s plants to be used next spring for rotating your crops.

 Continue to weed your garden to prevent the weeds from going to seed and germinating over the winter and spring.

-Remove all two-year-old canes from raspberry and blackberry plants to reduce overwintering of disease.
+Remove all 2 year-old canes from raspberry and blackberry plants to reduce overwintering of disease.
 Fertilizers containing potassium, phosphorus and magnesium or calcium can be applied but do not cultivate or irrigate at this time of the year.